Our Mission:

 Wyoming CSBG FFY 2026-27 State Plan

-Wyoming’s CSBG FFY 2026-27 State Plan outlines how federal CSBG funds will address the causes and conditions of poverty within the state.
-It is a federally mandated application for CSBG funds, detailing how states will address poverty and support low-income individuals and families toward self-sufficiency.
-This comprehensive plan outlines the state’s goals and strategies for implementation, the allocation formula for distributing funds to local designated entities, the process for conducting and analyzing community needs assessments, and its system for monitoring the effectiveness of funded programs.
+The State Plan outlines how federal CSBG funds will address the causes and conditions of poverty within the state.
+It is a federally mandated application for CSBG funds that details how states will address poverty and support low-income individuals and families in achieving self-sufficiency.
+This comprehensive plan outlines the state’s goals and implementation strategies, the allocation formula for distributing funds to designated local entities, the process for conducting and analyzing community needs assessments, and the system for monitoring the effectiveness of funded programs.

 The CSBG State Plan was developed through a thorough public planning process.
 This process included analyzing community needs assessments, gathering valuable input from CSBG-funded EEs and CAAs across the state, requesting feedback during a public comment period, and holding a public hearing.
 CSP then compiled this information into the plan, which outlines how CSBG funds will be utilized to address poverty, support Eligible Entities, and ensure compliance with federal performance and accountability requirements.